TRUFAMANIA

 An open archive on truffles

-Trufamania remains as a testament to years of searching, learning, photography, cooking and sharing knowledge.
-We hope it will continue to be useful to enthusiasts, cooks, naturalists and curious visitors approaching this hidden world for the first time.
+Trufamania stands as a record of years of searching, learning, photography, cooking and outreach.
+We hope it will continue to be useful to enthusiasts, cooks, naturalists and first-time visitors stepping into this hidden world.

 Encarna Buendía Encarna Buendía